Breeding & Genetics

 At present there are two online genetic calculators for cockatiels, which help the owners of breeding birds figure out what color mutations to expect in the babies.
 This article provides links to the calculators and descriptions of how to use them.
 The more information you have on the parents' genes, the more accurate your results will be.

-To use this calculator, go to the website; install the flash plug-in if you need to; click "male", check the appropriate boxes for his genetic characteristics, and then click "set male".
+Here's how the old version worked; I don't know if the new Apple-only version works the same way.
+You need to click "male", check the appropriate boxes for his genetic characteristics, and then click "set male".
 It can be a challenge to get the sex-linked splits right if you're not familiar with the concept.
 The X1 that you see on the calculator is normally used to indicate splits that the male received from his father and the X2 indicates splits that he received from his mother.
 It doesn't really matter which parent gave him the gene, but with a male who has more than one sex-linked split it's very important to know whether these splits are on the same X or on different X's, and make your selections accordingly.
 When you check the box for a sex-linked split the calculator automatically assumes that it's on the X1.
 If this isn't where you want the split to be, you can check the round X2 button AFTER you have checked the square box next to the mutation's name.
 It doesn't work if you try to click the X2 button or X1 button without checking the square box first.

 Now click "female", choose her characteristics, and click "set female".
 Hen's don't have those pesky sex-linked splits so her setup is less complicated.